 Exercises for a Retained STNR Reflex

 If your child has a retained STNR reflex, the core muscle activities and exercises above will help, but it will not fully correct the problem.
 Additional exercises that directly target the retained reflex must be included into your child’s daily routine to integrate the reflex properly so the child can more fully concentrate and learn in the classroom.
 To test your child for this reflex, click here.

 If you have tested your child or student for the STNR primitive reflex and are sure they have retained it, then your child will most likely continue to show signs of poor posture, W-sitting, balance and coordination issues, wrapping their legs around their chair, and other learning problems in the classroom.
-To try more activities that can help your child with the STNR reflex and sensory integration, join our video membership club now to get started with all the exercises we do at our center.
+To try more activities that can help your child with the STNR reflex and sensory integration, join our video membership club now to get started with all the exercises we do at our center or take our retained Primitive Reflexes e-Course.
 We now have three new options available:

 - Pick and choose which series works best for you for one price.

 - Sign-up for our monthly membership to gain access to each new series on a monthly basis.